blakesmith/blakesmith.github.com/_posts/2009-09-14-using-multiple-versions-of-ruby-with-rvm.markdown

 published: true
 ---

 As the Ruby community begins to transition to Ruby 1.9 as the standard, there are some things that I needed to address.
 This weekend, [Arch Linux](http://archlinux.org) migrated to ruby version 1.9 in the upstream repositories.
 I'm a big fan of running bleeding edge software releases, so Arch works well...
-I would have hoped that the upgrade to 1.9 would be seamless, but there are a few issues that would compel you to want to run multiple versions of Ruby happily on the same machine, namely:
+I would have hoped that the upgrade to 1.9 would be seamless, but there are a few issues that would compel me to run multiple versions of Ruby happily on the same machine, namely:

 - Not all gems and plugins have updated to be compatible with 1.9
 - Older projects that will not be upgrading to the latest release are still required